wessenstam/gts21/snow/gettingstarted/gettingstarted.rst

 Clusters on AWS
 ...............

 #.
-Refer to :ref:`clusterassignments` for the details required to access your environment.
+Refer to :ref:`clusterdetails` for the details required to access your environment.

 #.
 With **Prism Central** in your browser and log in with the provided credentials.